Country of origin

 rifles.
 Soon followed orders from the US Army and Air Force.
 Today

-this anti-material rifle is in service with more than 30 countries
+this anti-material rifle is in service with nearly 60 countries

 and used by military and law enforcement forces.

-anti-material rifle was designed to destroy sensitive enemy
+M82 is primarily used as anti-material weapon.
+This rifle was designed to destroy sensitive enemy

 other important assets at long range.
 It is also used for remote